almovidhussaini/babylonclone/x/zoneconcierge/README.md

 the following:

-- `ProofCzHeaderInEpoch`: Proof that the header of the PoS blockchain is included in an epoch of ybtc;
+- `ProofCzHeaderInEpoch`: Proof that the header of the PoS blockchain is included in an epoch of Babylon;
 - `ProofEpochSealed`: Proof that the epoch has been agreed by > 2/3 voting power of the validator set; and
 - `ProofEpochSubmitted`: Proof that the epoch's checkpoint has been submitted to